Fight Back to School II

-Fight Back to School 2 (逃學威龍2) is a 1992 Hong Kong comedy film directed by Gordon Chan and starring Stephen Chow, Ng Man-Tat and Cheung Man.
+Fight Back to School 2 (逃學威龍2) is a 1992 Hong Kong action comedy film directed by Gordon Chan and co-written by Chan Kin-chung, and produced by Jimmy Heung.
+The film stars Stephen Chow, Ng Man-Tat and Cheung Man.
 It is a sequel to the 1991 film Fight Back to School.

 As per the original Fight Back to School, this film is set in 2 schools in Hong Kong: Shatin College and Chinese International School.

 Plot

-Star Chow (Stephen Chow) is an officer in the Royal Hong Kong Police's elite Special Duties Unit (SDU).
-During a meeting with his senior officer, Inspector Yip (Deanie Ip), Star jokingly suggests he wish to be reassigned to the traffic unit.
+Star Chow is an officer in the Royal Hong Kong Police's elite Special Duties Unit (SDU).
+During a meeting with his senior officer, Superintendent of Police, Madam Yip, Star jokingly suggests he wish to be reassigned to the traffic unit.

 Star immediately finds himself demoted to Constable engaging in traffic duty on the streets of Hong Kong.
 After being made the scapegoat for a failed high school terrorist investigation, Star hastily resigns from the police.

-He decides to enrol at the high school to launch his own private investigation.
-But Star realises the investigation will not be easy when he discovers that the bumbling, incompetent CID detective Tat (Ng Man Tat) is also undercover at the high school.
+He decides to enroll at the high school to launch his own private investigation.
+However, Star realises the investigation will not be easy when he discovers that the bumbling, incompetent CID detective Tat is also undercover at the high school.